import urllib.request

 The result is a GeoDataFrame

 with the parks in Leeds.
-Now, we can plots the geometries with the name
+Now, we can plot the geometries with the name

 property in the tooltips using explore